Following is an overview of the very high risk countries :

 |Country||Entry ban since||Entry ban until||Sanitary measures until|

-It is forbidden for people who have been on the territory of countries classified as very high risk at any time during the past 14 days to travel, either directly or indirectly, to Belgian territory.
+It is forbidden for people who have been on the territory of third countries classified as very high risk at any time during the past 14 days to travel, either directly or indirectly, to Belgian territory.

 Only the following people are allowed to travel to or through Belgium:

 - People having their main residence in Belgium;

 - The spouse or partner of a person who has Belgian nationality or has his/her main residence in Belgium.
 This spouse or partner must live under the same roof as the person with Belgian nationality or who has his/her main residence in Belgium.
 These travellers must have an Essential Travel Certificate issued by the Belgian diplomatic or consular post.
 The de facto partners must have provided plausible evidence of a stable and long-term relationship (see FAQ);

 - The children of a person who has Belgian nationality or has his/her main residence in Belgium or of his/her spouse or partner as described above, insofar as they live under the same roof.
 These travellers must hold an Essential Travel Certificate issued by the Belgian diplomatic or consular post;

 - People who travel through Belgium from a very high-risk country to the country of the European Union or Schengen Area of which they are a national or where they have their main residence;